Ircama/hostp2pd/README.md

 *categ*-*OUI*-*subcateg*

-- categ = Category as an integer value: "Category ID" defined in the Annex B format of the WiFi Direct specification.
+- categ = Category as an integer value: "Category ID" defined in the Annex B format of the Wi-Fi Direct specification.
 - OUI = A four-byte subdivided "OUI and type" field, consisting of a 4-octet hex-encoded value which identifies a product from a specific company and is basically the first three octets of a MAC address with the addition of a type subfield.
 [As documented by Microsoft](https://docs.microsoft.com/en-us/windows/win32/api/wcntypes/ns-wcntypes-wcn_value_type_primary_device_type), the 0050F204 CDI-32 OUI is a Vendor­Specific IE referred to Microsoft (00:50:f2), with subtype 4 (wireless device).
 Anyway, as reported in the Wi-Fi Peer-to-Peer (P2P) Technical Specification, 0050F204 is the predefined value for a default OUI for a generic vendor.
-- subcateg = OUI-specific Sub Category: "Sub Category ID" defined in the Annex B format of the WiFi Direct specification
+- subcateg = OUI-specific Sub Category: "Sub Category ID" defined in the Annex B format of the Wi-Fi Direct specification

 The following table reports some commented examples: